Code-Challengers-hacks/Hungry/README.md

 Your site will be running in **localhost:3000** and server in **localhost:4000**
 ## Features

-- Secure encrypted authentication.
+- Robust and encrypted authentication ensures secure access.
-- Sellers can add / modify price / delete their menu items.
+- Sellers can add, modify prices, or remove items from their menu.
-- Sellers can see the feedbacks and orders given to them.
+- Sellers can conveniently view feedback and order details provided by customers.
-- Users can add / modify quantity / delete their orders and carts.
+- Users can add, adjust quantities, or remove items from their orders and shopping carts.
-- Users can give feedbacks to the sellers and able to see thir past orders.
+- Users can provide feedback to sellers and access their order history.
-- Users will be able to pay using stripe payment.
+- Users can make payments seamlessly through the Stripe payment gateway.

 ## Tech Stack